This article was updated in April 2023.

 While the allure of AI is strong, especially when giants like Amazon can attribute much of their success to it, it’s important to note that it’s not necessarily a magic pill or a silver bullet solution.
 With that being said, it’s still very likely to have a starring role in upcoming digital transformations for many businesses, both small and large.

 So, why might you want to explore AI for your own business?
 Let’s look at the market.
-Research indicates that millennials will hold a collective annual buying power of $24 trillion by 2020.
+Research indicates that millennials hold a collective annual buying power of $2.5 trillion.
 That’s a lot of spending money for a notoriously hard-to-pin-down market.

 One thing we do know about this group, however, is that they prefer personalized experiences.
 AI has the potential to zone in on this element, and help marketers deliver those experiences.